-Clinical Experience - Progress Reports will be completed by Clinical Instructors at the end of each rotation in Basic Nursing and Throughout the Life Span Part 1.
-This tool uses a checklist format and free text to summarize the student's clinical achievement and assign a final evaluation of "Satisfactory," "Needs Improvement," or "Unsatisfactory."
+Clinical Experience - Progress Reports will be completed by Clinical Instructors at the end of each week in Basic Nursing and Throughout the Life Span Part 1 to summarize the student's clinical achievement.
+A Final Clinical Evaluation will be completed at the end of each rotation.
+In these evaluations, students will be assigned "Satisfactory," "Needs Improvement," or "Unsatisfactory."